 The overall seroprevalence of antibodies to ebolaviruses amongst non-human primate populations is not well documented.
-Non-lethal EBOV infection occurs in some non-human primates and a seroprevalence of 12.9% has been reported in wild-born chimpanzees and 6.7% in gorillas in Central Africa (Leroy et al. 2004).
-There is evidence of great apes being severely affected by EBOV (Karesh & Reed 2005; National Geographic News 2003) and populations of western lowland gorillas (Gorilla gorilla gorilla) and common chimpanzees (Pan troglodytes) have all declined by approximately 80% in parts of Central Africa (Leroy et al. 2004).
+Non-lethal EBOV infection occurs in some non-human primates and a seroprevalence of 12.9 per cent has been reported in wild-born chimpanzees and 6.7 per cent in gorillas in Central Africa (Leroy et al. 2004).
+There is evidence of great apes being severely affected by EBOV (Karesh & Reed 2005; National Geographic News 2003) with populations of western lowland gorillas (Gorilla gorilla gorilla) and common chimpanzees (Pan troglodytes) having declined by approximately 80 per cent in parts of Central Africa (Leroy et al. 2004).